dandenney/picasso/README.md

 Ask, vote on, and debate questions.

+"Computers Are Useless.
+They Can Only Give You Answers"
+- Pablo Picasso

 ## I have no idea what I'm doing

 This is my first attempt at a Rails app and I made it by following along with [Mackenzie Child's Raddit Tutorial](https://www.unicasts.com/screencasts/how-to-build-reddit-clone-rails).
 [Repo](https://github.com/mackenziechild/raddit)